reportportal/docs/src/md/src/GettingStarted/Integrations.md

 [ ![Global Jira Integration Creation](Images/userGuide/gettingStarted/JiraGlobal.png) ](https://youtu.be/tCRh30KDpKc)

-If you needed you can add more integrations, by clicking on "Add integration"
+If you need you can add more integrations, by clicking on "Add integration".

->**Note:**
 User can add a severall integrations, but with a different name to the **one JIRA project**.

 >**Use case:**
 >